 - these 2 factors repel one another one causes to increment in VT and the other decreases the VT.

-- There are different cases that also explain this question.
+- Different cases also explain this question.

 - Some turn NSE: if there is less value of turns in series the resistive voltage loss effect wins hand down.
 The voltage decreases like in a shunt generator.